DPDK/dpdk/doc/guides/nics/enic.rst

 -------------

 - Prepare the system as recommended by DPDK suite.
-This includes environment variables, hugepages configuration, tool-chains and configuration
+This includes environment variables, hugepages configuration, tool-chains and configuration.
-- Insert vfio-pci kernel module using the command 'modprobe vfio-pci' if the user wants to use VFIO framework
+- Insert vfio-pci kernel module using the command 'modprobe vfio-pci' if the user wants to use VFIO framework.
-- Insert uio kernel module using the command 'modprobe uio' if the user wants to use UIO framework
+- Insert uio kernel module using the command 'modprobe uio' if the user wants to use UIO framework.
-- DPDK suite should be configured based on the user's decision to use VFIO or UIO framework
+- DPDK suite should be configured based on the user's decision to use VFIO or UIO framework.
-- If the vNIC device(s) to be used is bound to the kernel mode Ethernet driver use 'ifconfig' to bring the interface down.
+- If the vNIC device(s) to be used is bound to the kernel mode Ethernet driver use 'ip' to bring the interface down.
 The dpdk-devbind.py tool can then be used to unbind the device's bus id from the ENIC kernel mode driver.
 - Bind the intended vNIC to vfio-pci in case the user wants ENIC PMD to use VFIO framework using dpdk-devbind.py.